i-like-trains72/optifine-resourcepack-conversion/README.md

 That's it!
 You're done!

-# Making Optifine resourcepacks that add custom entity models/custom item textures/varied mob textures
+# Making Optifine resourcepacks that add CET/CIT/CEM
+CET is Custom Entity Textures.
+CEM is Custom Entity Models.
+CIT is Custom Item Textures.
+An example of CET and CEM is the famous Better Dogs resourcepack.
+An example of CIT is a resourcepack that adds textures depending on the enchantments of a sword.

-this section is currently under construction. however MCPPPP works with VMT for now.
-Unfortunately, the dev of VMT is taking a break, and hence MCPPPP cannot work on VMT conversion. gonna add VMT later.
+This section is currently under construction.
+VMT is essentially CET.
+MCPPPP works with VMT for now (it can convert it).
+Unfortunately, the dev of VMT is taking a break, and hence MCPPPP cannot work on VMT conversion if it's not being updated.
+This section will be updated in the future.